Solve/Next

 Louise Kyhl-Triolo

-European Programme Lead · Senior Facilitator
+European Program Lead · Senior Facilitator

 Romain Gravier